UW-Madison Box - Getting Started

 In addition to the Box web client, you also have the option of accessing files stored in your Box account through Box Sync for your desktop and mobile devices.

-To the right of the three navigation tabs, you will see a dropdown menu labeled with your name.
+In the upper right-hand corner of the page, you will see a drop-down menu labeled with your avatar (Note: this will display your initials if you have not uploaded an image).
 Opening this menu will display a number of other important account actions:

 - Account Settings contains information and settings related to your account, such as amount of storage being used, associated email addresses, login activity, default settings for collaboration, notification settings, and more.